jar398/listtools/doc/theory.md

 tree, because a child/parent edge is interpreted as set inclusion of the child's extension in the parent's extension.
 In particular, conflict cannot occur inside a single tree.

+[merge operation is deprecated in the code but may be revived later.]

 The merge operation is more complicated.
 Here we start with _two_ trees and want to be able to decide statements of relationships